schors/webber/in/pageformat.md

 Used by [[google_sitemap]]:

-Internally, [[Webber]] works with relative URLs and is quite agonistic about URL of the final website.
+Internally, [[Webber]] works with relative URLs and is quite agnostic about URL of the final website.
 However, the [[google_sitemap]] plugin needs absolute URLs, complete with host name.